T-SEDA: A Resource for Practical Inquiry into Dialogue

 Camtree offers courses to help you use the T-SEDA toolkit to develop high-quality dialogue in your teaching and learning setting.

-This is the first of three free, introductory, Level 1 courses about Educational Dialogue from Camtree.
+This is the first of three, free, introductory, Level 1 modules about Educational Dialogue from Camtree.
 It introduces the idea of educational dialogue and T-SEDA: the Toolkit for Systematic Educational Dialogue Analysis.
-The course will take you about 25-30 minutes.
-You will need to be a registered Camtree member
+This module will take you about 25 – 30 minutes.

-This is the second of three free, introductory, Level 1 courses about Educational Dialogue from Camtree.
+This is the second of three free, introductory, Level 1 courses from Camtree about Educational Dialogue.
 It involves you in auditing your existing practice and introduces the T-SEDA coding scheme.
-The course will take you about 25-30 minutes.
-You will need to be a registered Camtree member
+In this short course, you will: This course will take about 25 – 30 minutes.

-This is the third of three free, introductory, Level 1 courses about Educational Dialogue from Camtree.
+This is the third of three free, introductory, Level 1 courses from Camtree about Educational Dialogue.
 It introduces the T-SEDA reflective cycle and prepares you to undertake an inquiry into an aspect of educational dialogue.
-The course will take you about 25-30 minutes.
-You will need to be a registered Camtree member
+This course will take 25 – 30 minutes.

 Sorry, but you do not have permission to view this content.